0xcds4r/VirusTotalDriveScanner/README.md

 https://developers.virustotal.com/reference/getting-started
 ```

-Before using the utility, you should edit its code (Open VTDS.py in your editor), find the following line in it:
+Before using the utility, you should edit its code (Open VTDS.py in text editor), find the following line in it:
 ```
 API_KEY = 'ENTER_HERE_YOUR_API_KEY'
 ```